-Changing the assumed gain response in simulation, as deduced from data, has different implications depending on the typical illumination level present in different analyses.
+Changing the assumed gain response in simulation has different implications depending on the typical illumination level present in different analyses.
 These differences are outlined in the following discussion.

 The PMT response is described by a combination of a "bare" efficiency, $\eta_0$ , and a normalized charge response function, f(q).
-The bare efficiency represents the fraction of arriving photons that result in any nonzero charge response, including those well below the discriminator threshold.
-The normalization condition is:
+The bare efficiency represents the fraction of arriving photons